git-of-aj/sharepoint/mod-1.md

 - Hub navigation for groups of related sites
 - Local navigation of an individual site
 [Example screenshots from MS Docs](https://learn.microsoft.com/en-us/sharepoint/information-architecture-modern-experience)

+## logical infra
+1. SharePoint farm runs on one or more

+servers and typically consists of several web

+applications and service applications.
+The farm

+configuration database stores the web

+application details and the service application

+associations within the farm, and there is only

+one farm configuration database per farm.

+2. **Service applications (basically a code running over IIS)** .
+Service applications

+provide specific functionality to web

+applications within the farm or many sérvjce app => 1 web app

+`web app => app proxy => service app`

+3. sites: just like folders in NSD (NETWORK SHARED DRIVE) : Create @ dept level / project put file web content, worflows etc

+4. site collection